JiyaSu/CapelliniSpTRSV/README.md

 Rujia Wang is with the Computer Science Department, Illinois Institute of Technology.

-If you have any questions, please contact us (Jiya_Su@ruc.edu.cn or jsu18@hawk.iit.edu).
+If you have any questions, please contact us (jsu18@hawk.iit.edu or Jiya_Su@ruc.edu.cn).

 ## Citation